 The training phases follow a chronological timeline, emphasizing the management of club activities, racing operations, and site security.

-Phase 1: Pre-Duty Preparation
+Phase 1: Pre-Duty Preparation (OOD)

-(Immediate acceptance of duty)
+(Immediate acceptance of duty from roster notification)

 Confirming availability

-oRationale: Early calendar management and co-ordination.
+oRationale: Early personal calendar management and co-ordination with roster team.

 (The Week Prior)